liferay/liferay-docs/en/developer/frameworks/articles/web-experience-management/02-page-fragments/02-developing-a-fragment.markdown

 `index.css`, and the JavaScript pane goes to `index.js`.
 The preview pane renders everything as it looks on the page.

-| **Warning:** Do not include images inline in base64 in your Page Fragments, as
+| **Warning:** Including images inline in base64 in your Page Fragments can
-| this is a bad practice that can lead to publishing/export/import issues.
-Use
+| increase publishing, import, and export times for pages using those Fragments.
+| Use
 | [references to resources](/docs/7-2/frameworks/-/knowledge_base/f/including-default-resources-in-fragments)
 | in your Page Fragments instead.